maciejk77/calendar-app/README.md

 ## To do
 - Complete styling of the app, calendar items
-- General clean up, class name, data file, removing borders
+- Move data from App.js to sepetate file and import into
 - Adding responsivness, fixed width to 1024px at the moment
 - Deploy to Heroku